 That’s not to say that wherever you are, you can’t learn something new, pick up a new skill, or discover an asset of yours that’s been lying dormant.
-Sometimes shitty situations are revelations in disguise.
+Sometimes shitty situations are revelations and personal revolutions in disguise.

 On another level, all we choose to put our minds and hands to in this life is employing the self.
-Add stress, anger, frustration, and it’ll quickly exhaust you.
-Add levity, curiosity, and gratitude, and you’ll remain bright-eyed until the end.
+Add stress, anger and frustration, and it’ll quickly exhaust you.
+Add levity, curiosity and gratitude, and you’ll far more likely remain bright-eyed until the end.
 Choose not to show up, and you’re left with regret, guilt, or wondering if you may have missed out.

-We all have our art, and a reason to be.
-What’s common these days is some grand “find your purpose” meme that’s got a lot of us spinning around confused and uncertain.
+We all have our art and a reason to be.
+What’s common these days is some grand “find your purpose” meme that’s got a lot of us spinning around confused and uncertain — or worse, feeling guilty and ashamed.
 We’ve come close to making dogmatic the utterly simple and natural process of self-discovery; you’re here to be you!
 That’s it.
-What you need to let go of is the idea that you were born incomplete, lacking, or wanting.
-All that noise is bullshit.
+That’s enough; your version of perfection that’s moving toward completion.
+What you need to let go of is the idea that you were born incomplete, lacking or wanting.
+All of that ancestral, dogmatic, post-industrialist noise is simply bullshit.

-Play.
+Play!
 Play with what moves you.
 Try everything.
 Use your feelings and body’s messages and energetics to guide you.
 Ask for help.
 Explore the myriad methods and techniques and mysteries to seek and discover aspects of your truth.
-Everything is merely a permission slip.
+Everything presented as an opportunity is merely a permission slip.
 Everything is at your disposal.

-The creative child that is forced to “grow up” is forced away from their inbuilt guidance, and is thus inculcated to employ concepts of self (and the world) counter to what they know without question in their heart, even before they learn to speak our language.
-We’re not born with fear, violence, and judgement.
+The creative child that is forced to “grow up” is forced away from their inbuilt guidance, and is thus inculcated to employ concepts of self (and the world) counter to what they know without question in their heart — even before they learn to speak our language.
+We’re not born with fear, violence and judgment.

 How many of us have felt since we were quite young that something isn’t right about how we’re going about things here—that it doesn’t have to be this way?
 Further to that, how would we even know we were living in a caring, loving, harmonious world?
 Conflict and contrast are the norm, today.
 They’re excellent tools, but they’re shitty rules.